-Slab Creek Reservoir purposes include: (1) a regulating afterbay for the Camino Powerhouse; and (2) a regulating forebay for the White Rock Powerhouse, which releases into PG&E's Chili Bar Reservoir.
-Water is released downstream from Slab Creek Dam by either passing over the spillway or through one 24" diameter pipe which leads either to the Slab Creek Powerhouse or a bypass to a Howell Bunger valve.
-This low-level outlet valve has a capacity of about 263 cfs at full pool, or 1,850 feet water elevation.
-For generation purposes water is conveyed from the reservoir through the White Rock Tunnel.
-Additionally, if the lowa Hill Pumped Storage Project is built, Slab Creek Reservoir would function as the lower reservoir for the Project.
+Slab Creek Reservoir purposes include: (1) a regulating afterbay for the Camino Powerhouse; and (2) and a regulating forebay for the South Fork and White Rock Powerhouses, which releases into SMUD's Chili Bar Reservoir (FERC Project No. 2155).
+Water is released downstream from Slab Creek Dam by either passing over the spillway or through one 36" diameter penstock which leads to a 24" fixed cone valve.
+This low-level outlet valve has a capacity of approximately 260 cfs at full pool, or 1,850 feet water elevation.
+For generation purposes water is conveyed from the reservoir through the White Rock Tunnel to both the South Fork and White Rock Powerhouses.

-Water surface elevation in Slab Creek Reservoir will be maintained above 1,830 feet in elevation during daylight hours between 10:00 am and 8:00 pm during the period between July 1 and September 30.
+Water surface elevation in Slab Creek Reservoir is maintained above 1,830 feet in elevation during daylight hours between 10:00 am and 8:00 pm during the period between July 1 and September 30, with a fluctuation limit of less than 7 feet per day.